wordofwarning/wordofwarning.org/socialexperiment/index.md

 If you're an audience member looking for something a little bit different — this is your chance to take a few risks & meet some artists in our social experiment.

+#### Artists
+Greater Manchester artists (*aged 18+*) are invited to submit proposals of: short performances, interventions, or durational works, for inclusion in these events.

+**For details & to apply please go to <a href="https://socialexperiment.posthaven.com" target="_blank">socialexperiment.posthaven.com</a>**

-#### Details
+#### Entry
-Entry: FREE, there's no need to book… just turn up!
+FREE: there's no tickets to book… just turn up!

-Dates: Thursdays 6 February, 22 May, 17 July, 27 November 2025.<br>Times: in the evening with start & finish to be confirmed.
+Dates: Thursdays 6 February, 22 May, 17 July, and 27 November 2025.<br>Time: 6pm onwards (each event ends *latest* 9pm).

-Location: <a href="https://contactmcr.com/visit/getting-here" target="_blank">Contact</a> (space 0 & bar), Oxford Rd, Manchester, M15 6JA
+Location: <a href="https://contactmcr.com/visit/getting-here" target="_blank">Contact</a> (space 0 & bar), Oxford Rd, Manchester M15 6JA.

 #### Access
 Age Advisory: 16+ (aimed at adults, parent/guardian/carer discretion).

-Content Warnings: some works may involve interaction and/or participation; specific warnings will be listed [here](/warnings) about a week before each event.
+Content Warnings: some works *may* involve interaction and/or participation; specific warnings will be listed [here](/warnings) *about* a week before each event.

-Features: a small number of Live Art & contemporary performance works with varied content — to be confirmed about a week before each event.
+Features: a small number of Live Art & contemporary performance works with varied content — to be confirmed *about* a week before each event.

 *NB* works will occur on <a href="https://contactmcr.com/visit/access" target="_blank">Contact</a>'s step-free ground floor in Space 0 and/or bar, and will vary in format — they could be immersive, participatory, roaming, seated, standing, spoken word, visual, etc.

 Queries: please contact <a href="https://contactmcr.com/visit/access" target="_blank">Contact</a> via <mailto:boxoffice@contactmcr.com>

-#### Artists
-Greater Manchester artists (*aged 18+*) are invited to submit proposals of: short performances, interventions, or durational works, for inclusion in these events.

-**For details & to apply please go to <a href="https://socialexperiment.posthaven.com" target="_blank">socialexperiment.posthaven.com</a>**

 #### Credits
 [Social Experiment](/hab/socialexperiment) produced by [hÅb](/hab); supported by <a href="https://contactmcr.com" target="_blank">Contact</a> and using public funding by Arts Council England.